purnawanpp/Vina_google_colab/README.md

 # Upload your file
 1. Upload your file "vina" and "vina_split" in google colab and _protein_ format ".pdbqt" and _ligand_ format ".pdbqt"
-2. please read .ipynb file to get the code
+2. Please read .ipynb file to get the code